 To create a new role, follow these steps:

 Click the Create button.

 In the dialog that appears, enter a name for the role and select the type of role you would like to create.
-Currently there are two role types: Assigned and Project.
-The difference between them is which projects they applies to.
+Currently, there are two role types: Assigned and Project.
+The difference between them is which projects they apply to.

-Depending on role type selected you may now select what the role should be able to do and not do by checking and unchecking the boxes in front of the actions you want the role to have.
+Depending on the role type selected, you may now select what the role should be able to do and not do by checking and unchecking the boxes in front of the actions you want the role to have.

 When you’re finished, click Save.

-If you want to base your new role on an existing one, you can clone it and save it as a new role by selecting which role you want to base it on in the Clone drop down and then make your changes.
+Tip: If you want to base your new role on an existing one, you can clone it and save it as a new role by selecting which role you want to base it on in the Clone drop-down and then make your changes.

 To edit a role, click the edit icon in the shortcuts column on the corresponding row to a role you would like to edit.
 The same dialog as when adding a role is opened and pre-entered with the settings of the role.
 Click Save when finished.

 To remove a role, click the trash can icon in the shortcuts column.
 A dialog will appear to let you confirm the removal.